Jeren-Mckey/Votive/README.md

 # AngelsAndDemons2
 2-D fighting game developed in Unity

-play the game in the following link! https://yunseo-han.itch.io/votive
+Play the game in the following link! https://yunseo-han.itch.io/votive